-- Code 9 when: - The treatment plan offered multiple alternative options, but it is unknown which treatment, if any, was provided. - Death Certificate Only (DCO). - Patient's decision not to pursue radiation therapy is not a refusal of radiation therapy when: - The patient has discussed radiation therapy with their physician, and then decides to pursue no treatment.
+- Patient's decision not to pursue radiation therapy is not a refusal of radiation therapy when: - The patient has discussed radiation therapy with their physician, and then decides to pursue no treatment.

-- 0 Radiation therapy administered - 1 Radiation treatment not administered because it was not a part of the planned first course treatment; Diagnosed at autopsy
+ľ Note: Discussion does not equal a recommendation.
+Code Description 0 Radiation therapy administered 4 Radiation treatment not administered because it was not a part of the planned first

 2 Radiation therapy was not recommended/administered because it was contraindicated due to other patient risk factors (co-morbid conditions, advanced age, progression of tumor prior to planned radiation, etc.) 5 Radiation treatment not performed because the patient died prior to planned or recommended treatment 6 Radiation treatment was not administered.
 It was recommended by the patient's physician, but not performed as part of the first course of treatment.
 No reason was noted in the patient record 7 Radiation treatment was not administered.
-It was recommended by the patient's physician, but this treatment was refused by the patient, the patient's family member, or the patient's guardian; The refusal is noted in the patient's record Radiation therapy was recommended, but it is unknown whether it was administered 8 9 Unknown if radiation was recommended or performed; Death Certificate Only (DCO) cases only
+It was recommended by the patient's physician, but this treatment was refused by the patient, the patient's family member, or the patient's guardian; The refusal is noted in the patient's record 8 Radiation therapy was recommended, but it is unknown whether it was administered 9 Unknown if radiation was recommended or performed; Death Certificate Only (DCO) cases only